CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/offline-contributions.md

 We encourage everyone to try using GitHub when they feel ready.

-* It’s free.
+* It's free.
 * It shows your contributions publicly.
-* We’ll help you every step of the way.
+* We'll help you every step of the way.

-If you want to learn, talk to your neighborhood lead and they’ll walk you through our [Quick Start Guide](../get-involved/quick-start-guide.md).
+If you want to learn, talk to your neighborhood lead and they'll walk you through our [Quick Start Guide](../get-involved/quick-start-guide.md).

 ---

 ## 🎖️ Your Contributions Count

-* Whether online or on the block, you’re part of this campaign.
+* Whether online or on the block, you're part of this campaign.
-* You don’t need to “speak GitHub” to make a difference.
+* You don't need to "speak GitHub" to make a difference.
-* We’ll meet you where you are—because that’s what real organizing looks like.
+* We'll meet you where you are—because that's what real organizing looks like.

 ---